raph988/iqa_algorithms/README.md

 - statsToolbox contains several mathematical tools used in image analysis
 - imagesToolbox contains several tool used in image analysis & processing
 - all other files contains IQA algo.
-Note that this algo were used to compute image-per-image focus measure and then normalized.
+Note that these algo were used to compute image-per-image focus measure and then normalized to reach the "best" image.

 [1] ABELÉ, R., J.-L. DAMOISEAUX, R. EL MOUBTAHIJ et al. (2021).